 Weekly Activities and Language Tables

-To learn more about Laura and Blanca or to get more information on the Native Speaker Teaching Assistant program, click here.
+To find out more about Jaqueline and Blance and/ or find out more about the Native Teacher Assistant Program, click here.

 First-Year Experience Students Travel In and Out of La Mancha

 Course Description—“The best novel in history: 100 renowned authors select ‘El Quijote’ in a survey conducted by the Nobel Institute.”
 Thus reads the title of a full-page article in El País from Wednesday, May 8, 2002.
 Most critics agree that Miguel de Cervantes’s work Don Quixote of la Mancha is a masterpiece of world literature that changed the trajectory of the genre of narrative fiction, and secured itself a privileged place in world culture.
 Virtually everybody has heard of Don Quixote and Sancho, and most have seen some representation of their (mis)adventures, be it the Broadway hit Man of La Mancha, the more recent made-for-TV movie starring Jon Lithgow, or Mr. Magoo’s Don Quixote.
 The phrase “tilting at windmills” and the adjective “quixotic” are found in English dictionaries.
 Don Quixote is all around us, especially this year, 400 years after the publication of Part II of the work.
 Nevertheless, relatively few human beings have actually read the entire book coverto-cover.We will study all of Don Quixote in translation and examine its intertextual relation to works that preceded it, and others that were inspired by it that have been produced in and out of Spain.
 Finally we will visit La Mancha (in December for one week) to see where it all began and to appreciate how this novel—set in a particular place and time—has managed to transcend seventeenth-century Spain.
 Students will discover that reading and analyzing this work—the first great modern novel—can be a challenging and life-changing experience.